bleathem/polyglot-widgets/README.md

 Technologies: JSF, RichFaces, Push, Errai, CDI, GWT

-Summary: Demo of the PickList demo used in multiple frameworks
+Summary: Demo of the PickList javascript widget used in multiple frameworks

 What is it?
 -----------